Posted: 06/23/2022 | BY: Conten Writer

 Fun Facts About Beagles

 - Beagle means “Loudmouth” in French, and this nickname is down to the breed’s vocal nature.

 - The Beagle breed is thousands of years old.
-Their exact heritage is unknown but they lived predominantly in England around the Roman Empire era.
+Their exact heritage is unknown but they lived predominantly in England around the Roman Empire era for rabbit hunting.